(Effective Fall 2020)

 See the Tool List on the Aviation Technology major web page.

-A student cannot enter the major with a MTH 004 deficiency.
-A student whose placement tests indicate a deficiency in more than one area (math, English, or reading) will be required to remediate prior to beginning the first semester or change major to Aviation Maintenance Technician until remedial courses are completed satisfactorily.
+Students will not be allowed to enroll in any required AVI-designated courses until remediation of MTH 004 is complete.
+A student whose placement tests indicate a deficiency in more than one area (math, English, or reading) will be required to remediate prior to beginning the first semester or change major to Aviation Maintenance Technician until developmental courses are completed satisfactorily.
 The large number of credits per semester and the required summer do not afford the student the ability to remediate by the end of the fourth semester without seriously overloading every semester.
-Other single deficient students could enter the Aviation Technology major.
+Other single deficient students can enter the Aviation Technology major.

 This major is subject to the transfer standards established by the College (see http://www.pct.edu/catalog/TransferringCredits ).
 Exceptions must be approved by the school dean.